 Please visit the ITS home page for updated information on virtual help and consultation sessions being provided by ITS staff and faculty colleagues.

-Note: As of March 23rd, access is still available to the Thorpe Center (by appointment only), but please watch for updates should this change as part of evolving guidelines regarding access to in-person services.
+Note: Access is available to the Thorpe Center (by appointment only), but please watch for updates should this change as part of evolving guidelines regarding access to in-person services.

 Accessing Library and Online Learning Resources from Off-Campus

 The Ames Library and Information Technology Services provide information on accessing resources and services from off-campus in the Guide to Remote Library Resources and the Guide to Remote Teaching.
 These resources are being updated frequently with information relevant to the unique challenges associated with instructional continuity and continuity of library services during the coronavirus epidemic.

 All circulation of print materials and other physical items has been suspended.
 All due dates have been extended.
 Overdue fines for IWU materials will be waived.
 Please do not return any library materials currently in your possession to the external drop boxes on Ames Plaza, as these are locked.
 Library materials may be returned to the drop box located inside the library entrance.
 Please do not leave library materials outside a drop box or on the Ames Library loading dock.

 I-Share borrowing and lending has been suspended throughout the State of Illinois until further notice.